 Assistant Professor, Division of General Internal Medicine, San Francisco General Hospital, Department of Medicine, UCSF

 Dr. Nynikka Palmer received her undergraduate training from Morgan State University, where she obtained a degree in health education with honors.
 She then earned a master’s degree in public health from Emory University’s Rollins School of Public Health and subsequently worked for 3 years at the American Cancer Society in Atlanta, Georgia collaborating with community organizations on cancer education and early detection in minority and underserved communities.
 Dr. Palmer then earned a doctorate in public health, in behavioral sciences and health promotion from the University of Texas, School of Public Health in Houston.
 During her doctoral program, she was a pre-doctoral fellow in an NCI-sponsored cancer prevention and control training program.
 She extended her training in cancer with a focus on cancer survivorship and health disparities as a postdoctoral fellow on an NCI-sponsored training award at Wake Forest School of Medicine.
 Dr. Palmer was recruited to join the faculty at UCSF in 2013 to further establish her research in cancer health disparities.
-Currently, she is an Assistant Professor, with a primary appointment in the Division of General Internal Medicine at San Francisco General Hospital and Trauma Center (SFGH) and secondary appointments in Urology and Radiation Oncology.
-Dr. Palmer is also an Associate member of the UCSF Helen Diller Family Comprehensive Cancer Center and an Associate Faculty member of the Center for Vulnerable Populations at SFGH.
+Currently, she is an Assistant Professor, with a primary appointment in the Division of General Internal Medicine at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFGH) and secondary appointments in Urology and Radiation Oncology.
+Dr. Palmer is also an Associate member of the UCSF Helen Diller Family Comprehensive Cancer Center and an Associate Faculty member of the Center for Vulnerable Populations at ZSFGH.

 Morgan State University, Baltimore, MD, BS, 05/00, Community Health Education